 The private sector is not the civil service, and yet the government has taken an active role in issues that are almost the same as the civil service.
-Companies, using their own traditions, history, and circumstances, should be left to deal with their own problems of employment.
-They have their own industrial relations set up and the government should encourage these to evolve on their own.
+What is needed is for companies, using their own traditions, history, and circumstances should be left to deal with their own problems of employment.
+They have their own industrial relations set up and the government should encourage this to evolve on their own.